 This policy is mindful of the principles set out in the Children and Families Act 2014, in particular the Special Educational Needs and Disability (SEND) Code of Practice 0 -25 Years.
-However, it should be noted that independent schools are not required to have regard to the Code.
-Independent School Standards Regulations note that the school must ensure that the teaching provided meets the differing needs of pupils and that all pupils learn and make progress according to their ability.
+In addition, Independent School Standards Regulations note that the school must ensure that the teaching provided meets the differing needs of pupils and that all pupils learn and make progress according to their ability.

-It should be read in conjunction with the following school policies:
+This policy should be read in conjunction with the following school policies/procedures:

+- Accessibility Plan

+- Equal Opportunities

+- Admissions

-Accessibility Plan Equal Opportunities Admissions Curriculum and Assessment English as an Additional Language (EAL) Supporting Pupils with Medical Conditions Complaints Examination Access Arrangements
+- Curriculum and Assessment policies

+- English as an Additional Language (EAL)

+- Complaints

+- Examination Access Arrangements